A mini pizza is fun and easy recipe for pizza night. Make a big batch for freezing and cold-pizza breakfast, too.

 Making the dough.

 This is a super simple dough that comes together quite easily.
-It helps to have a bread machine or stand mixer, but you can make it without.
+It helps to have a bread machine or stand mixer, but you can make mini pizza dough without.

 Mixer or hand-directions